Skip to content

 Recommended by: Jade, Two Tall Travellers

-Whether you’re interested in the town’s royal history, want to release your inner child at Legoland, or you fancy treating yourself to the perfect afternoon tea, Windsor is a great place to spend a weekend.
+Whether you’re interested in the town’s royal history, want to release your inner child at Legoland, or fancy treating yourself to the perfect afternoon tea, Windsor is a great place to spend a weekend.

 Recommended by: Teresa, Brogan Abroad